ryn-cx/full-stack-fastapi-template/README.md

       experience for the end user.
 - ⚡ Automatically load database models and routers.
 - 🧪 Run backend tests on a seperate database.
+- ✨ Generate the frontend client using uvx instead of Python.
 ## Technology Stack and Features

 - ⚡ [**FastAPI**](https://fastapi.tiangolo.com) for the Python backend API.